csebooks/artificial-intelligence/content.en/ii-problem-solving/_index.md

 - The complexity of solving a CSP is strongly related to the structure of its constraint graph.
 Tree-structured problems can be solved in linear time. **Cutset conditioning** can reduce a general CSP to a tree-structured one and is quite efficient if a small cutset can be found. **Tree decomposition** techniques transform the CSP into a tree of subproblems and are efficient if the **tree width** of the constraint graph is small.

-BIBLIOGRAPHICAL AND HISTORICAL NOTES
+**BIBLIOGRAPHICAL AND HISTORICAL NOTES**

 The earliest work related to constraint satisfaction dealt largely with numerical constraints.
-Equational constraints with integer domains were studied by the Indian mathematician Brahmagupta in the seventh century; they are often called **Diophantine equations**, after the GreekDIOPHANTINE
+Equational constraints with integer domains were studied by the Indian mathematician Brahmagupta in the seventh century; they are often called **Diophantine equations**, after the Greek mathematician Diophantus (c.

-EQUATIONS

-mathematician Diophantus (c.
 200–284), who actually considered the domain of positive rationals.
 Systematic methods for solving linear equations by variable elimination were studied by Gauss (1829); the solution of linear inequality constraints goes back to Fourier (1827).

 Finite-domain constraint satisfaction problems also have a long history.
-For example, **graph coloring** (of which map coloring is a special case) is an old problem in mathematics.GRAPH COLORING

-The four-color conjecture (that every planar graph can be colored with four or fewer colors) was first made by Francis Guthrie, a student of De Morgan, in 1852.
+For example, **graph coloring** (of which map coloring is a special case) is an old problem in mathematics The four-color conjecture (that every planar graph can be colored with four or fewer colors) was first made by Francis Guthrie, a student of De Morgan, in 1852.
 It resisted solution— despite several published claims to the contrary—until a proof was devised by Appel and Haken (1977) (see the book _Four Colors Suffice_ (Wilson, 2004)).
-Purists were disappointed that part of the proof relied on a computer, so Georges Gonthier (2008), using the COQ

-theorem prover, derived a formal proof that Appel and Haken’s proof was correct.
-Specific classes of constraint satisfaction problems occur throughout the history of

-computer science.
-One of the most influential early examples was the SKETCHPAD sys

-tem (Sutherland, 1963), which solved geometric constraints in diagrams and was the forerunner of modern drawing programs and CAD tools.
+Purists were disappointed that part of the proof relied on a computer, so Georges Gonthier (2008), using the COQ theorem prover, derived a formal proof that Appel and Haken’s proof was correct.
+Specific classes of constraint satisfaction problems occur throughout the history of computer science.
+One of the most influential early examples was the SKETCHPAD system (Sutherland, 1963), which solved geometric constraints in diagrams and was the forerunner of modern drawing programs and CAD tools.
 The identification of CSPs as a _general_ class is due to Ugo Montanari (1974).
 The reduction of higher-order CSPs to purely binary CSPs with auxiliary variables (see Exercise 6.6) is due originally to the 19th-century logician Charles Sanders Peirce.
 It was introduced into the CSP literature by Dechter (1990b) and was elaborated by Bacchus and van Beek (1998).
 CSPs with preferences among solutions are studied widely in the optimization literature; see Bistarelli _et al._ (1997) for a generalization of the CSP framework to allow for preferences.
 The bucket-elimination algorithm (Dechter, 1999) can also be applied to optimization problems.

 Constraint propagation methods were popularized by Waltz’s (1975) success on polyhedral line-labeling problems for computer vision.
 Waltz showed that, in many problems, propagation completely eliminates the need for backtracking.
 Montanari (1974) introduced the notion of constraint networks and propagation by path consistency.
 Alan Mackworth (1977) proposed the AC-3 algorithm for enforcing arc consistency as well as the general idea of combining backtracking with some degree of consistency enforcement.
 AC-4, a more efficient arc-consistency algorithm, was developed by Mohr and Henderson (1986).
 Soon after Mackworth’s paper appeared, researchers began experimenting with the tradeoff between the cost of consistency enforcement and the benefits in terms of search reduction.
 Haralick and Elliot (1980) favored the minimal forward-checking algorithm described by McGregor (1979), whereas Gaschnig (1979) suggested full arc-consistency checking after each variable assignment—an algorithm later called MAC by Sabin and Freuder (1994).
 The latter paper provides somewhat convincing evidence that, on harder CSPs, full arc-consistency checking pays off.
 Freuder (1978, 1982) investigated the notion of k-consistency and its relationship to the complexity of solving CSPs.
 Apt (1999) describes a generic algorithmic framework within which consistency propagation algorithms can be analyzed, and Bessière (2006) presents a current survey.